sebastiangraf/jSCSI/bundles/target/README.md

 jSCSI - Target implementation
 =========

 This bundle represents the target implementation of jSCSI.
-Before start, it is highly recommend to create a file by hand e.g. with
+Before start, it is highly recommended to create a file by hand e.g. with

 ```